KcyOkolo/course-advisor-ai/README.md

 3. Install all dependencies:
 pip install -r requirements.txt

-To verify installation:
+4. To verify installation:
 python test_setup.py

-4. Set Up API Key:
+5. Set Up API Key:
+* To use my API key:
-(email me at kyo3@duke.edu for access to my api key.
-API key also written at beginning of submmited self-evaluation) Create `.env` file in root directory and write ANTHROPIC_API_KEY= your copied key
+Email me at kyo3@duke.edu for access.
+My API key is also written at beginning of my submmited self-evaluation.

-else:
-Go to console.anthropic.com
+* To use your own key:
-Sign up and navigate to "API Keys"
+Go to console.anthropic.com, sign up and navigate to "API Keys", create a new key

-Create a new key and copy it & make .env file too
+* Adding the key:
+Create `.env` file in root directory and write ANTHROPIC_API_KEY= {insert API key here}

-5. Test Course Advisor
+5. Running Course Advisor AI:
 on command line at root directory: python app.py
 OR
 temporary public url:  https://16664c625912de35ff.gradio.live (if this does not work, run the command line arguement)